Beijing Daxing International Airport

 Beijing Daxing International Airport is one of two international airports serving Beijing, the capital of China (the other being the busier Beijing Capital International Airport).

 The airport is located on the border of Beijing and Langfang, Hebei.
-It has been nicknamed "the starfish".
-It was completed on 30 June 2019, and began operations on 26 September 2019.
-Beijing Daxing covers an expanse of 2,679 hectares (6,620 acres) and has four civilian runways and one military runway.
+It has been nicknamed "the starfish" owing to its unique starfish-shaped terminal.
+It was completed on 30 June 2019 and began operations on 26 September 2019.
+Beijing Daxing covers an expanse of 2,679 hectares (6,620 acres) and has four civilian runways and the nearby Beijing Nanjiao Airport serving as a military air base and a potential 5th runway in the future.

-The airport is 46 km south of Tiananmen Square, 26 km west of downtown Langfang, 50 km northeast of Xiong'an New Area, and 65 km south of Beijing Capital International Airport, and serves Beijing, Tianjin and Hebei.
+The airport is 46 km south of Beijing, 26 km west of Langfang, and 65 km south of Beijing Capital International Airport, and serves the entire Beijing, Tianjin and Hebei region as well.
 It is a hub for SkyTeam alliance airlines and some Oneworld members, while Hainan Airlines and most Star Alliance members have remained at Beijing Capital International Airport.

-After almost five years of construction, the CN¥ 80 billion (US$11.4 billion) facility features a 700,000 m2 terminal, the world's largest single-building airport terminal, and sits on 47 km2 of land.
+After almost five years of construction, the CN¥ 80 billion (US$11.4 billion) facility features a 700000 m2 terminal, the world's largest single-building airport terminal, and sits on 47 km2 of land.
 The airport won awards for best hygiene measures and best in size and region in 2020, and both awards plus Voice of the Customer in 2021 by Airports Council International.

+As of 14 September 2026, Daxing Airport has handled over 1.68 million flights and served total of 237 million passengers.
+During peak hours, an average of one aircraft takes off or lands at Daxing Airport every minute.

 Development history

-A third airport for Beijing was proposed in 2008.
+A third airport for Beijing was proposed in 2008 shortly after Terminal 3 is completed.
 By 2012, the existing Beijing Capital International Airport was running at near its full design capacity.